 4. Fernbank Museum and Science Center

 The Fernbank Museum of Natural History is another 30-minute neighborhood walk away from MARTA rail in a wooded area near Emory University.
+(The walk is pleasant if you’re up for the exercise).
 One bus stops near the museum, which you can combine with sightseeing at the Fox Theatre and downtown Decatur.
 Be sure to have apps handy with bus information to not miss your ride or have walking shoes to enjoy a stroll through the Candler Park neighborhood on the way to the museum.
 The related and nearby Fernbank Science Center is even harder to get to on MARTA, and best to have Uber or a rental car for that commute.

 5. Michael C. Carlos Museum